microsoft/TypeScript-Babel-Starter/README.md

 This is a small sample repository that uses Babel to transform TypeScript to plain JavaScript, and uses TypeScript for type-checking.
 This README will also explain step-by-step how you can set up this repository so you can understand how each component fits together.

-For simplicity, we've used `babel-cli` with a bare-bones TypeScript setup, but we'll also demonstrate integration with JSX/React, as well as adding Webpack into the mix.
+For simplicity, we've used `babel-cli` with a bare-bones TypeScript setup, but we'll also demonstrate integration with JSX/React, as well as adding bundlers into the mix.
+Specifically, we'll show off integration with Webpack for if you're deploying an application, and Rollup for if you're producing a library.

 # How do I use it?